 A.) Many of our members began with similar skills.
 Rehearsals will present, practice and prepare you for everything you need to be successful.
 Please come and join us.

 Q.) Antiphons are new to me.
 What are they?
 Where can I find them?
 Are they difficult?

 A.) The antiphons are new for many of us.
 They are the psalm verses and sentences that form part of the liturgy and have been present in the liturgy for centuries.
 They are first of the “options” for music in the Roman liturgy.
 You can find them in your missal.
 They are recited in “said” Masses and sung in place of hymns, or with hymns in sung Masses.
 Often, we sing versions which are very easy to learn.
 As we improve, we’ll begin singing more difficult ones.

 Q.) My child and I really want to sing.
 Can we both join?

 A.) Yes!
-The choir is accepting new members: adults and young people (grades 3 and older).
+The St. Joseph Choir is accepting new members: adults and young people (grades 3 and older).